vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_stretch_layout.md

 <br>
 <br>

-Check [here for the hardware section](/projects/stretch_display) where I describe how I setup the hardware.
+Check [here for the hardware section](/projects/stretch_display) where I describe how I set up the hardware.

 ---
 ## Table of Contents